jealouscloud/noaha.org/content/blog/motivations.md

 it takes more from me than I expect.
 Interdisciplinary problems have interdisciplinary solutions.

+I have heard and practice awareness of the fact you can lean too hard into "fixing" everything.
+With this in mind, I still can't stop myself from trying to make sure the machine I'm a part of is well oiled.

-Come the end of the night, I have nothing left for myself except the desire to disconnect.
-Hmm.
+Come the end of the night, I often find myself spent, simply wanting to disconnect.

 ## Play
 It would be all I loved to do to write and test code in my spare time.
 Truly, demoing a new idea could be one of the most exciting ways to spend a night alone.

-Unfortunately these muscles, both real and metaphorical are stretched too thin in the day-to-day.
+Unfortunately these muscles, both real and metaphorical are stretched thin in the day-to-day.
 Somehow, somewhere, it got difficult to distinguish personal projects from work projects.
 Something about being on "all the time".

 Shame!
 I think my favorite thing to do of all time is solve a real persons problems with code.

 I guess work is a fine enough niche.

 ## The AI of it all
 I have a "code is poetry" type of stance at this time, September of 2025.